 Egoism and Altruism

 Here is a common story.
-A home is on fire and with someone is still inside.
+A home is on fire and someone is still inside.
 The fire trucks have not yet arrived and a crowd gathers around to watch.
 Then a man in the crowd rushes into the house and, a few minutes later, heroically emerges with the trapped person.
-We wonder what motivated the hero when he chose to put his life at risk: was he acting purely for the benefit of the trapped person without consideration of his own life?
+We wonder what motivated the hero when he chose to put his life at risk: was he acting purely for the benefit of the trapped person without consideration of the hero's own life?
 A first issue in moral psychology concerns whether humans are capable of performing truly altruistic (that is, selfless) actions that are not selfishly motivated.
 The two extreme stands on this question are those of psychological egoism and psychological altruism.
 Psychological egoism is the view that self-oriented interests ultimately motivate all human actions.
 On this view, even if I perform an action that seems selfless, such as heroically rescuing someone from a burning building, on a deeper psychological level I am still motivated by selfish causes, such as the desire for people to like me or respect me.
 The opposing view is psychological altruism, which maintains that at least some of our actions are motivated by instinctive benevolence.
 On this view, if I donate to charity, I am capable of doing so out of genuine kindness for the needy person, and not out of any selfish sense of personal gain that I might get from it.

 One of the more famous defenses of psychological egoism was given by English philosopher Thomas Hobbes (1588-1679).
 Hobbes had an especially cynical view of human nature and felt that self-interest was the driving force behind all human conduct.
 In his words, “of the voluntary acts of every man the object is some good to himself” (Leviathan, 14.8).
 To make his point, he takes two types of human conduct that we ordinarily think are selfless: acts of pity and acts of charity.
 For example, if I have feelings of pity for a poor person, it appears as though I am looking beyond myself and am experiencing genuine and selfless concern for him.
 If I am then further motivated by charity to help him out, it appears as though at that moment I am selflessly sacrificing my time and money to better his condition.
 Not so, Hobbes argues.
 When I feel pity for a poor person, I am merely imagining myself in a similar situation of financial destitution, and really am just feeling sorry for myself.
 When I act charitably towards a poor person I am enjoying the control I have over that person’s life.
 Despite first appearances, according to Hobbes, both pity and charity are driven by selfish inclinations.

 Hobbes’s larger point is that all allegedly selfless actions in fact result from the single underlying motive of self-interest.
 We are machines that are programmed to act from selfish inclinations, despite how altruistic our actions might appear on the surface.
 Hobbes’s bold attack on altruism was soon answered by another English philosopher, Joseph Butler (1692-1752).
 Butler agreed with Hobbes that a large portion of our behavior was in fact driven by selfishness.
 We are often greedy, pleasure-seeking, and power-hungry.
-However, he argues, human nature is more complex than Hobbes envisioned, and we cannot adequately reduce all of our behaviors to a single motivation of selfishness.
+However, he argues, human nature is more complex than Hobbes envisioned, and we cannot adequately reduce all our behaviors to a single motivation of selfishness.
 What about acts of friendship, compassion, love, and parental affection?
 It is stretching things too far to reduce these to selfishness.
 Instead, he argues, these are better explained by a natural instinct of benevolence.
 The best proof of this is that we repeatedly recognize genuinely benevolent conduct in our own lives and others, which we feel cannot be reduced to mere selfish motivation.
 While it does not happen all the time, according to Butler, it does so with enough frequency that we can clearly identify it when it does (Fifteen Sermons, 1).

 The dispute between egoism and altruism is a difficult one to resolve, since it requires that we investigate human motives that are buried deep within our psychological framework.
-What we see are visible actions of pity, charity, friendship, and love; what we cannot see are the hidden motivations behind these actions, which leave too much room for guesswork.
+What we see are visible actions of pity, charity, friendship, and love; what we cannot see are the hidden motivations behind these actions, which leaves too much room for guesswork.
 In more recent times, the question of egoism vs. altruism has been taken on by biologists who have attempted to address this issue by examining our evolutionary history.
 Humans at least appear to occasionally act with kindness towards each other; even Hobbes and Butler agree with this.
 Biologists too recognize that we appear to act altruistically, even if it is not the purest and most unselfish kind of altruism that Butler envisioned.
 The challenge for the biologist, then, is to discover the evolutionary mechanism that produced this human instinct towards apparent altruism.
 One possible explanation is that apparent altruism is hard-wired into human nature, just as it is with some animals, such as ants.
 Individual ants are programmed to act for the greater good of their colony, irrespective of the hardships and dangers that they personally experience.
 This, though, is not a particularly good explanation of human altruism, since we are far more individualistic than animals like ants, and our behavior does not seem to be programmed for the greater good of our societies.